gilakohanbash/lab-03/README.md

 *Question 4: Why are API keys used for many RESTful APIs?
 What purpose do they serve?
 Make sure to cite any online resources you use to answer this question!*

 With API keys, the server assigns a uniqe generated value token to a first-time client.
-After that, whenever the same client tries to access any resouces, the API key will need to verify itself for authentification.
+After that, whenever the same client tries to access any resource, the API key will need to verify itself for authentification.
 This is useful because it allows you to charge for your service (only give the client the key to do certain operations).

 Online resource - AWS Link on Lab 3: https://aws.amazon.com/what-is/restful-api/